panoskentros/ErgastirioBot/README.md

 docker run -it --rm -v /path/to/repo:/app -w /app ergastiriobot dotnet build docker run -it --rm -v /path/to/repo:/app -w /app ergastiriobot

+if these dont work try:
+docker run -it --rm -v "C:\replace\with\path\to\ErgastirioBot:/app" -w /app ergastiriobot dotnet build docker run -it --rm -v "C:\replace\with\path\to\ErgastirioBot:/app" -w /app ergastiriobot

 Example:
 if the project is located c:/MyProjects/ErgastirioBot you should do: